hahahahacker2009/SystemMELTDOWN/README.md

 # SystemMELTDOWN
 A malware that will kill your system instantly

-This repository contain the binary and the source code of the SystemMELTDOWN malware.
+This repository contain the source code of the SystemMELTDOWN malware.
-# The source code of this malware is for educational only.
-DO NOT USE IT FOR ILLEGAL PURPOSE!

 # Please support me by joining this Discord Server:
 https://discord.gg/tDx5KA7Xc6